youssefmohamed/DxWand/README.md

   1. DxWand.API
   2. DxWand.UI

-#Implemented features can be used through th UI
+#Implemented features can be used through the UI
  1. There are 2 types of users (Admin,User)
  2. Login screen for admin and normal users
  3. Add messages